Ghost6Fire/typing-study-notes/README.md

     Company used to register domains (e.g., GoDaddy, Hover, Network Solutions).

     Resolution
     Essentially how large an image or graphic can be rendered on a display.
-Oftentimes developers talk about the resolution of photos as photos at a low resolution won’t display as well if they need to be sized for the full width of a desktop screen.
-Resolutions are measured in pixels (e.g., the resolution of a MacBook Air screen is 1440 x 900 pixels).

     Responsive Design
-    Websites that accommodate the screen on which they’re being viewed.
-This became a huge trend in website design when browsing on mobile and tablet devices became more popular, which has led many developers to opt for a “mobile-first” approach — optimizing a website design for phone and tablet use first and then making sure it looks good on a laptop/desktop.
+    Websites that accommodate the screen on which they’re being viewed. i.e. mobile-first” approac

     SAAS Platforms
     “Software As A Service.”
 The most basic of cloud platforms; allows users to share files and collaborate on projects through their browser.
 Some SAAS platforms include Google Drive and Dropbox.
 Other cloud options are Platform as a Service (PAAS; Facebook, Twitter, etc.) and Infrastructure as a Service (IAAS; Amazon Web Services, Microsoft Azure).